Cape Town is one of Africa’s greatest places to visit and these are our picks for the very best things to do in Cape Town, South Africa!

 About Robben Island

-The guides are former inmates who make the experience that much more gripping.
+The guides are former inmates of Robben Island who make the experience that much more gripping.

 These men are true heroes.
 It was amazing what they managed to accomplish from behind bars and eventually bring the end to apartheid.

 We saw Nelson Mandela’s tiny cell in the maximum-security wing, the quarry where he chipped away with crude tools and where the secret meetings took place as well as the yard where he took fresh air.

 Our guide also told us that near the end of Apartheid, several guards were sympathetic to the prisoners.

 They treated them well bringing them uncensored newspapers and they actually had to transfer guards often because they were so sympathetic to the prisoners.